flozi00/flozi00/README.md

  - As of today (03/21/2023), I am one of the top 20 most active listeners and top 50 most active speakers for the German Commonvoice dataset.
  - As of today (11.05.2023) I am in the global Top 100 data collectors in the open assistant project.
  - As of today (11.06.2023) I am in the global Top 50 data collectors in the open assistant project.
+ - As of today (22.02.2024) I am in the global Top 5 data collectors in the argilla DIBT project.

 <!--